James Livingood has been a dog sitter for several years. He has written numerous articles and a book about the topic because he loves dogs.

 Why Dogs Eat Poop

 A lot of dogs tend to eat poop.
-When you notice this bad habit in your dog, it is important for you to take quick actions in order to stop it.
+When you notice this bad habit in your dog, it is important for you to take quick action in order to stop it.
 That’s because the bad habit of eating poop can lead your dog to a large number of health conditions in the long run.

 - Isolation: As the first thing, you will have to figure out the exact reasons why your dog eats poop.
-Isolation can be considered as the number one reason that leads dogs to eat poop.
+Isolation can be considered the number one reason that leads dogs to eat poop.
 If you keep your dog alone in the basement or kennel, there is a high possibility for it to eat poop.

 - Space: If your dog is closer to you, you will not be able to find this bad habit.
 On the other hand, dogs who spend most of their time in a small space also tend to eat poop.
 This is not something unusual.

 - Anxiety: Just like human beings, dogs will also be subjected to anxiety.
 When your dog is subjected to anxiety, you will be able to see it eating its own poop.
-For example, some of the dog owners tend to punish their dogs for accidents that happen.
+For example, some dog owners tend to punish their dogs for accidents that happen.
 In such instances, the dogs tend to eat their own poop with the objective of removing all evidence.
 This will transform into a vicious cycle in the long run.

 How to Stop a Dog From Eating Poop

 Now that you are aware of the reasons dogs eat poop, you will have to figure out how to keep your dog away from eating poop.
 If your dog notices that it is missing something from food, it will be tempted to go ahead and eat its own poop.
 If you can give a vitamin supplement to your dog, you will be able to keep it away from pooping.
 Vitamin D deficiency has been identified as one of the most common reasons that lead dogs to go ahead and eat their own poop.
-In order to overcome this situation, you can simply give a Vitamin B supplement to your dog.
+In order to overcome this situation, you can simply give a Vitamin D supplement to your dog.

 Clean Up After Your Dog